MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-connector-channeldata.md

 ## Create a native Kik message

-To create a native Kik message, set the [Activity][Activity] object's `channelData` property to a JSON object that specifies this property:
+To create a native Kik message, set the `Activity` object's `channelData` property to a JSON object that specifies this property:

 | Property | Description |
 |----|----|